Erdogan says Turkey ready to cooperate with Egypt on Gaza | Law-Order

 Erdogan says Turkey ready to cooperate with Egypt on Gaza

-President Tayyip Erdogan said on Wednesday that Turkey was ready for cooperation with Egypt to rebuild Gaza as he made his first visit to the country since 2012, vowing to boost trade with Egypt to $15 billion in the short term.
+(Adds quotes from joint news conference) CAIRO/ANKARA, Feb 14 (Reuters) - Turkish President Tayyip Erdogan said on Wednesday that Turkey was ready for cooperation with Egypt to rebuild Gaza as he made his first visit to the country since 2012.

-In a joint news conference after talks with President Abdel Fattah al-Sisi in Cairo, Erdogan said the humanitarian tragedy in Gaza topped the agenda of their talks, adding that the two countries were evaluating energy and defence cooperation.

-The visit marked a major step toward rebuilding relations between the regional powers, whose relations frayed over Egypt's 2013 military coup and its fallout for the Muslim Brotherhood.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)